 Academic Service-Learning Fellows learn the theory and practice of academic service-learning and how to integrate this methodology into their courses.
 Fellows receive a $1,250 stipend and curriculum resources focused on the use of service-learning as a pedagogy.
 Fellows meet regularly throughout the year to support each other in the process of revising a syllabus to include service-learning, teach the revised course, and conduct an action research project in which they collect data to answer a research question related to the student learning or community impacts aspects of their new course.
 Faculty new to service-learning as well as experienced practitioners are welcome.

 The Academic Service-Learning Fellows Program is open to all faculty , tenure track and non-tenure track.
-Application materials are distributed in April for the cohort that begins the following September.
 Contact Jeffrey Anderson, Ph.D., Program Director, at email@example.com or x5754 or Elizabeth O'Brien, Service-Learning Coordinator for information about the 2014-2015 ASL Faculty Fellows Program.